When to dial 999

 Crime and disorder

 Some incidents may seem trivial, and too much trouble to bother reporting, but it's very important that you do.
 The police target their resources according to analysis of crime reports, so if large numbers of incidents are not reported this analysis will be incorrect.
-To report an non-urgent incident to South Yorkshire police please call 101.
+To report a non-urgent incident to South Yorkshire police please call 101.
+You can also report an incident online here.

 Some reports may not result in a visit by a police officer, but when looked at along with other reports from the same area a picture may emerge which enables the police to respond more effectively than to individual incidents.